OEE calculation with formula

 In the modern production world, the optimization of equipment and processes is crucial for the success of a company.
 In particular, the so-called Overall Equipment Effectiveness (OEE) indicator is of great interest to companies.
 The OEE calculation makes it possible to measure and evaluate the efficiency of production plants.
 Through a precise analysis, companies can then identify potential for improvement and take targeted measures to increase productivity accordingly.
 In this article, companies will not only learn how to calculate OEE.
 In addition, the underlying OEE formula is explained in a comprehensible way using an example.

-OEE Calculation
+OEE

 The OEE for all machines.

-• ROI in 6 months
+• Fast ROI

 • Ready to use in no time